 Know what to do in case of an accident.

-If you’re involved in an accident in Washington state, the Washington State Office of the Attorney General recommends, if possible, that you safely pull over to the side of the road, turn off your vehicle and turn on your hazard lights.
+If you’re involved in an accident in Washington state, and if your vehicle is drivable, safely pull over to the side of the road, turn off your vehicle and turn on your hazard lights.
 If there are injuries, call 911 right away.
 If you’ve verified there are no injuries, exchange information with everyone involved in the accident, including the names, addresses, phone numbers of all drivers, passengers and witnesses.
 You should also gather driver’s license numbers, license plate numbers, insurance information, names of registered vehicle owners, and vehicle make, model, and year information.